 setWireframe and setAutoRotate are methods which operate on an object.
 In these examples, the objects are panel and globePanel.
 Basic Jython Terminology

 The terminology used by Jython programmers can sometimes be confusing.
-In the above examples we introduced the terms function, method and object.
-In most general terms, an object is returned from a function and a method operates on an object and may return a new object.
+In the above examples the terms function, method and object were introduced.
+In general terms, an object is returned from a function whereas a method can both operate on an object and may return a new object.

 In steps 1 and 2, the buildWindow function is used to create an object, in this case an array of panels.
 Objects can have one or more attributes and these attributes are defined by a class.
 In later examples of this tutorial, you will see the importance of knowing these attributes.
 Methods are used to operate on an object.
 In step 3, setWireframe operates on the panel object by turning off the wireframe box.